venkatvv/venkatvv.github.io/developed_games.md

 We wanted to keep the game as simple as possible, and so the entire game can be played with the arrow keys/WASD movement.
 To maintain the player’s interest, a large variety of enemies were implemented, some of which are birds that can fly, sentry giraffes that can alert other enemies of your whereabouts, and moles that can teleport.
 The difficulty of the game gradually increases as the player clears more levels.

-This game is currently available at for play at:
+This game is currently available at for play at MichiGames Arcade, which hosts games created and designed by previous Michigan students and alumni.
+It is only available for play on the university campus.
+If you would like to play the game from your own computer please send an email to venkatv@umich.edu.

 [MichiGames Arcade](http://eecs.umich.edu/eecs/about/articles/2017/MichiGames-Arcade)
-Which hosts games created and designed by previous Michigan students and alumni

 Below is a brief video of some Agent O'Hare gameplay:
 <iframe width="55%" height="310" src="https://www.youtube.com/embed/wzXzEg1Khlo" frameborder="0" allowfullscreen></iframe>